Part of the Technical Health audit

 What this check does

-SiteCurl checks for four social sharing tags: og:title, og:description, og:image, and twitter:card.
-These tags control what people see when your link is shared on Facebook, LinkedIn, X, Slack, and other platforms.
+SiteCurl checks for four social sharing tags on every page: og:title, og:description, og:image, and twitter:card.
+These meta tags control what people see when your link is shared on Facebook, LinkedIn, X, Slack, iMessage, and other platforms that generate link previews.

 Without these tags, shared links show a blank preview or pull random text from your page.
 With them, every shared link shows the title, description, and image you chose.
-The check reports which tags are present and which are missing.
+SiteCurl reports which tags are present and which are missing on each page.

 Why it matters